Knife Sharpening Action Plan

 1) Always use a wooden or plastic cutting board.
 Never ever chop on glass, steel, ceramic, granite, or anything hard and unyielding.
-(Check out this John Boos Maple board or this Oneida plastic one.)
+(Check out these John Boos maple boards or this Winco plastic one.)

 3) Never soak them in the sink—or leave them in a puddle of tomato puree.
 They may be stainless steel, but their super-fine edges are suckers for corrosion.

 4) Always wash separately in hot water.
 Hand-dry only—never leave in a pool of wet.
-(Stylish dish towels anyone?)
+(Fun dish towels anyone?)

 5) Ban them from the dishwasher—no matter what the manufacturer’s warranty says.